-The Overcoming Hurdles in Ohio Youth Advisory Board (OHIO YAB) is a statewide organization of young people (aged 14-24) who have experienced foster care.
+The Overcoming Hurdles in Ohio Youth Advisory Board (OHIO YAB) is a statewide organization of young people, ages 14-24, who have experienced foster care.

-We exist to be the knowledgeable statewide voice that influences policies and practices that impact youth who have or will experience out of home care.
+We exist to be the knowledgeable statewide voice that influences policies and practices that impact youth who experience out of home care, including foster care, kinship care, adoption, group homes and residential facilities.

 Statewide Quarterly Meetings